israelclark-arch/fleet-app/README.md

 # fleet-app
-This is a spring boot application for managing fleet of vehicles
+This is a spring boot application for managing fleet of vehicles, employees, destinations, maintenance etc.